-The Charlottesville Driver Who Killed Heather Heyer Pleads Guilty To Hate Crime Charges
+The Man Who Killed Heather Heyer Has Pleaded Guilty To 29 Hate Crime Charges

 Months after being convicted of first-degree murder, the Charlottesville driver who killed Heather Heyer at the 2017 Unite the Right rally pleaded guilty to hate crimes in federal court on Wednesday morning, the Justice Department announced.
 Self-described neo-Nazi James Alex Fields Jr., who plowed his car into a group of counter-protesters at the Charlottesville rally, pleaded guilty to 29 counts of violating the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, according to the Justice Department.

 Each of Wednesday's guilty pleas carries a maximum penalty of life in prison and a $250,000 fine.
 However, the Ohio man will already spend the rest of his life in prison by virtue of his murder conviction in December, The Washington Post reports.

 "In the aftermath of the mass murder in New Zealand earlier this month, we are reminded that a diverse and pluralistic community such as ours can have zero tolerance for violence on the basis off race, religion, or association with people of other races and religions," Attorney General William Barr said in a statement announcing the guilty pleas.
 "Prosecuting hate crimes is a priority for me as Attorney General.
 The defendant in this case has pled guilty to 29 hate crimes which he committed by driving his car into a crowd of protesters.
 These hate crimes are also acts of domestic terrorism."